Site icon YourAmazingPlaces.com

 Give Oatmeal a Chance

 It’s likely that instant oatmeal won’t be your first alternative when it comes to choosing foods to take for backpacking, but give it a chance.
 Magnesium, manganese, zinc, iron, and vitamins B are just a small sample of the nutrients present in it.
 You can also find plenty of macronutrients in oatmeal, such as proteins, fiber, and carbs.
 Furthermore, you can mix it with nuts for an extra dose of nutrients.
 Be aware that there are different types of oatmeal.
 Some of them are filled with a lot of sugar and preservatives, and they aren’t the best alternatives, so choose wisely.
-Additionally, you can bring whole grain bread like the one made by Klosterman Baking Company to turn it into a complete breakfast.
+Additionally, you can bring whole grain bread to turn it into a complete breakfast.

 Pack Dried Fruit